eTurboNews is a terrible name for branding: Here is why?

 The largest cities where eTurboNews can be found are Frankfurt, Washington, London, New York, and Duesseldorf.

-eTurboNews is a founding member of the African Tourism Board, the International Coalition of Tourism Partners, and the World Tourism Network, and founded the independent Hawaii Tourism Association in response to the old Hawaii Talk Yahoo Group.
+eTurboNews is a founding member of the African Tourism Board, the International Coalition of Tourism Partners, and the World Tourism Network, and founded the independent Hawaii Tourism Association in response to the former Hawaii Talk Yahoo Group.

 eTurboNews remains to be based in Honolulu, Hawaii, USA with an independent operation in Duesseldorf, Germany, and freelance writers in 128 countries.

-It remains to be an undisputed leader and at the forefront of independent reporting for the global travel and tourism industry, touching lifestyle, fashion, human rights, and other interesting content.
+eTurboNews remains to be an undisputed leader and at the forefront of independent reporting for the global travel and tourism industry, touching lifestyle, fashion, human rights, and other interesting content.

+When COVID-19 attacked the world of tourism, eTurboNews together with PATA, the Nepal Tourism Board, and the African Tourism Board founded the Rebuilding.travel group in March 2020 on the sideline of a canceled ITB trade show in Berlin, Germany.

+This group emerged into the World Tourism Network with members in currently 128 countries.

 Countries and Territories eTurboNews is seen: